 Why tranquillity matters for the future of the countryside

-This year, CPRE and Natural England have been working together to find out how people feel about tranquillity – what adds to it and what detracts from it.
-We wanted to find out how it had changed since we last mapped tranquillity almost 20 years ago, when there were 44 factors that together defined what tranquillity is for people around England.
+This year, CPRE and Natural England worked together to find out how people feel about tranquillity.
+We aimed to discover what adds to it and what detracts from it.
+We wanted to see how tranquillity had changed since we last mapped it almost 20 years ago.
+At that time, 44 factors defined tranquillity for people around England.

 What does tranquillity mean to you?

-Picture a time when you felt most tranquil… What did you see or hear?
-What could you smell?
+Picture a time when you felt most tranquil.
+What did you see, hear or smell?
 What is that memory?
-For me, it was years ago at a place above Derwent Water in the Lake District on an early evening in summer.
-The sun was setting above mountains across the lake, and I remember the warmth and hearing birdsong.
+For me, it was years ago at a place above Derwent Water in the Lake District on an early summer evening.
+The sun was setting above mountains across the lake.
+I remember the warmth and birdsong.
 I felt peaceful.
 But I have also felt tranquil in green spaces on the edge of London, in places that are relatively tranquil to the surrounding urban areas.

-It’s so important that everyone can find tranquil places near to them.
-That’s why CPRE champions a countryside for all, a place where we can feel at home, whether this be in a local green space, in rolling hills or mountains or along a canal.
-These places are special because they are special to you – for inspiration, escape and improving health and well-being.
-In fact, a recent survey by Natural England noted that 39% of people felt that visiting local green and natural spaces was very important to their wellbeing.
+Everyone should find tranquil places near them.
+That’s why CPRE champions a countryside for all—a place to feel at home.
+This could be a local green space, rolling hills or mountains, or along a canal.
+These places are special because they inspire, offer escape, and improve health and wellbeing.
+A recent survey by Natural England noted that 39% of people felt that visiting local green and natural spaces was very important to their wellbeing.

 How can we measure tranquillity?

-Our recent research involved people in six focus groups in rural, suburban and urban locations to discuss tranquillity and how they felt about it.
-This was to ensure that we gathered in-depth views from differing places – with groups held in Birmingham, Jesmond in Northumberland and a village in Somerset.
-The people taking part in these focus groups broadly reflected the country’s population in terms of its diversity, including across age, gender and ethnicity.
-This was followed by a nationally representative survey of over 2,000 people which helped refine the things that add positively or detract from their experience of tranquillity.
+Our recent research involved six focus groups in rural, suburban, and urban locations to discuss tranquillity and how people felt about it.
+We aimed to gather in-depth views from different places, holding groups in Birmingham, Jesmond in Northumberland, and a village in Somerset.
+The participants reflected the country’s diversity in age, gender, and ethnicity.
+This was followed by a nationally representative survey of over 2,000 people, helping to refine what adds to or detracts from their experience of tranquillity.

 Perhaps unsurprisingly, tranquillity is an emotional sensation.
 It’s a state of mind and is subjective.
-There are four key senses to explore when thinking about this: what you can hear, what you can see, what you can smell and your emotions, such as whether memories are triggered.
-Many of the people who took part in the survey felt that water played a strong role in tranquillity – hearing or seeing moving water such as a river or stream, the sound of rain.
-And 46% of respondents said that the seaside or beach were their top place to visit for tranquillity.
+There are four key senses to explore: what you can hear, what you can see, what you can smell, and your emotions, such as whether memories are triggered.
+Many survey participants felt water played a strong role in tranquillity—hearing or seeing moving water, such as a river or stream, and the sound of rain.
+Additionally, 46% of respondents said the seaside or beach was their top place for tranquillity.

 What adds to and takes away from tranquillity?